jneb802/valheim_GPT_Localization/README.md

 6. In the root directory, replace `English_yourModNameHere.json` with your base language JSON file.
 7. In the valheimLocalization.py file, change the `'English_yourModNameHere.json'` argument to the file name of your base language JSON file.
 8. In the valheimLocalization.py file, change the `'ExampleMod'` argument to your mod name.
-8. Run the file `python valheimLocalization.py`
+8. Run the file `valheimLocalization.py`
 9. A new folder titled 'Translations' will be created in your projects root directory.

 You can generate localizations for many languages or just one.
 In `valheimLocalization.py`, the list `valheim_languages` contains all the languages supported by Valheim.
 Adjust this list to select which languages to generate.
 For a single language, modify the list to include only that language.
 To add more languages, append them to the list.